Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Update the asset library (Notion, Figma, shared drives) with the final approved versions.

+### Future-Proof

+- [ ] Track upcoming macro release dates and pre-build placeholders in assets so refreshed numbers only require value swaps.

 ## 2. Tie Tokenomics to National Momentum

 ### Implement